sveeke/EasyDebianWebserver/README.md

+Note: this project has moved to https://github.com/onnozel/easywebserver.
+The version in this repository isn't maintained anymore.

 # Easy Debian Webserver
 You want a reasonably secure webserver based on Debian?
 Well, you are in luck!
 This shell script does exactly that.